Skip to content

 Local Workshops

-Join our free, in-person STEM workshops in your community.
-Hands-on learning experiences in engineering, coding, and artificial intelligence for young Hispanic students.
+Join our free, in-person STEM workshops through local library and community partners.
+We offer hands-on learning in engineering, coding, and AI for all young learners.

 Building